HunteRoi/discord-mailbox/README.md

 3. Commit your Changes: `git commit -m 'Add some amazing work'`
 4. Push to the Branch: `git push origin patch/YourAmazingWork`
 5. Open a Pull Request

-## Todo

--   auto reply when a ticket is opened
--   support thread